 8. It’s the only time I can have sopping wet pants in public and it’s socially alright.
 People are OK with that, even in a mall.
 At least they don’t say anything.

-9. I can practice “no-mind”or a mind without thought while I run.
+9. I can practice “no-mind” or a mind without thought while I run.
 It’s one of the few physical activities I can do it with.
-(See other post on Vipassana meditation).
+(See my other site Jhana8.com).